The word "chiropractic" comes from ancient Greek and means "done by hand.

 Chiropractors are specialists in manual adjustment of the vertebrae of the spine and other joints of the body.
 Adjustment helps relieve pain and restore normal functioning to the joints and supporting muscles and ligaments – so you can enjoy your everyday activities again as quickly as possible.

 Your chiropractor will recommend a course of treatment specific to you that may also include mobilization of the joints, ultrasound, muscle release techniques, muscle stimulation and therapeutic exercises.
-Chiropractors are also trained to provide nutritional counselling, and recommend rehabilitation and injury prevention strategies.
+Chiropractors are also trained to provide nutritional counseling and recommend rehabilitation and injury prevention strategies.

 Back health is important